KristiyanDinev/NewsApp/README.md

 - for linking `npx react-native-asset`
 - https://emojidb.org/search-symbol-emojis
 - https://reactnavigation.org/docs/hello-react-navigation?config=static
-- Dependencies: `npm install @react-navigation/native @react-navigation/native-stack react-native-screens react-native-safe-area-context react-native-webview`
+- Dependencies: `npm install @react-navigation/native @react-navigation/native-stack react-native-screens react-native-safe-area-context react-native-webview`, `npm install react-native-fs --save`
 - Added `android:usesCleartextTraffic="true"` in `android/app/src/main/AndroidManifest.xml`.
 And created `android/app/src/main/res/xml/network_security_config.xml`
+- Modifed `/android/settings.gradle`, `/android/app/build.gradle`, `/android/app/src/main/java/com/newsapp/MainApplication.kt`

 ### Rules to follow while coding the app
 - No community third-party libraries to be used.
 Only provided libraries and the onces that are already installed (`react-navigation`, `react-native-webview` (we can go without `react-native-webview`, but for the sake of simplicity we use it.)).